PixelsCommander/HTML-GL/README.md

 How to use?
 -----------
-Use tag name ```<webgl>``` on elements you are going to animate.
-These divs and their content will be rendered in WebGL also their CSS Transform properties maped to WebGL representation transformations.
-So DOM elements will not take part in animations which is resource saving.
+Use tag name ```<html-gl>``` on elements you are going to animate.
+These elements will be rendered in WebGL also their CSS Transform properties will be mapped to WebGL representation transformations.
+So DOM element itself will not be animated which is resource saving.
-HTML GL is framework agnostic and it is easy to apply HTML GL to existing project in order to tweek performance.
+HTML GL is framework agnostic and is easy to inject into existing project which needs performance tweaking.

 License
 -------